Updated April 12, 2021

 - Sports organizers should designate employee(s) or coaches to remind spectators, participants, and others to follow state guidance regarding face coverings, social distance, hygiene, behavior (e.g., no shouting, singing, or chanting), and other rules.

-- Teams/ groups should be static, with no mixing of employees or participants between groups for the duration of the season, if practical.
+- Sports organizers should pursue stable membership on teams and within groups, cohorts, or "pods," with no mixing of employees or participants between such groups for the duration of the season, if practical.

-- If practical, assign participants from the same household to the same team or group.
+- If practical, sports organizers should assign participants from the same household to the same team or group.

-- If practical, sport organizers should take external supplier or non-participant visitor temperature using thermometer (infrared/ thermal cameras preferred, touchless thermometers permitted).
+- If practical, sport organizers should take an external supplier's or non-participant individual's temperature using a thermometer (infrared/thermal cameras preferred, touchless thermometers permitted).

-- Sport organizers should keep log of all external suppliers, visitors, spectators who enter premises.
+- Sport organizers should keep a log of all external suppliers, visitors, and spectators who enter premises.

-- Suppliers and other visitors should wear face coverings over their nose and mouth when entering premises (exceptions can be made for people with medical conditions or disabilities that prevent them from safely wearing a face covering).
+- Suppliers and other visitors should wear face coverings over their nose and mouth at all times when on premises (exceptions can be made for people with medical conditions or disabilities that prevent them from safely wearing a face covering).

-- Limit contact between external suppliers/ non-participant visitors and employees.
+- Sports organizers should limit contact between external suppliers or non-participant visitors and employees.

-- For youth sports, suspend post-activity group snacks.
+- Organizers of youth sports should suspend post-activity group snacks.

-- As practical, adults dropping off or picking up participants should wait at designated drop-off/ pick-up areas and should arrive during a designated time window that limits congregation of persons at any one location.
+- As practical, adults dropping off or picking up participants should wait at designated drop-off or pick-up areas and should arrive during a designated time window that limits the congregation of persons at any one location.

-- When possible, sports organizers should make lower-cost personal protective equipment available to spectators and other non-participant visitors to ensure they comply with stated guidance regarding face coverings, social distance, and hygiene.
+- When possible, sports organizers should make lower-cost personal protective equipment available to spectators and other non-participant individuals to ensure they comply with stated guidance regarding face coverings, social distance, and hygiene.

-- Spectators and non-participant visitors must wear a face covering at all times that fully covers their nose and mouth and fits snugly against the sides of the face with no gaps, whether indoors or outdoors, except for
+- Spectators and non-participant individuals should wear a face covering at all times that fully covers their nose and mouth and fits snugly against the sides of the face with no gaps, whether indoors or outdoors, except for:

 - when actively eating or drinking,